IBM/build-blockchain-insurance-app/README.md

 docker login
 ```

 Run the build script to download and create docker images for the orderer, insurance-peer, police-peer, shop-peer, repairshop-peer, web application and certificate authorities for each peer.
+This will run for a few minutes.

 For Mac user:
 ```bash